+- 13 Select the settings that apply to your television.

-- 11 Click Apply. - 12 Click OK.
+- 14 Click Apply.

+- 15 Click OK.

 Sending and Receiving Faxes

 PhoneTools lets you send and receive faxes using the modem.

 After you have created a document using a spreadsheet, word processor, or graphics program, you can send it as a fax.
 You can also receive faxes on your notebook.
 This chapter shows you how to: